|Support||Help Desk & Knowledge Base|

 SiteGround is often used for hosting WordPress websites.
-But they have a proprietary server backend along with a cloud infrastructure that can host any sort of website or web applications, but most of their clients run WordPress.
+They have a proprietary server backend and a cloud infrastructure that can host any website or web application, but most of their clients run WordPress.
 Their client base ranges from beginner bloggers to enterprise-level customers.

 Like my experiment with Web Hosting Hub, I recently had a couple of small sites that needed their own hosting accounts, so I wanted to give SiteGround Hosting a try based on high praise from people I respect in the industry.
-I started that project several years ago, and have kept the account active.
-I originally published this review several years ago, but have refreshed & republished this post as SiteGround has changed its tools & services.
+I started that project several years ago and have kept the account active.

 |Storage||10 GB||20 GB||40 GB|

-All these plans are the same as their WordPress / WooCommerce counterparts except that WordPress is not auto-installed.
+The web hosting plan features are identical to their WordPress / WooCommerce counterparts, except that WordPress is not auto-installed.

-Now, industry-wide there is rarely a difference between web hosting plans and WordPress hosting plans.
-That’s exactly the case with SiteGround.
+Industry-wide, there is rarely a difference between web hosting and WordPress hosting plans.
+The same goes for SiteGround.
 Their Web Hosting product is still optimized for WordPress…it’s just that WordPress is not auto-installed.

-GoGeek Plan puts your website on a server with fewer other websites, so you don’t have to share as many server resources.
-You also get Git and client management/site tools in your SiteGround account if you are an agency.
+GoGeek puts your website on a server with fewer other websites, so you don’t have to share as many server resources.
+You also get Git and client management/site tools in your SiteGround account.
+This is ideal for agency owners.

-SiteGround’s Managed WordPress Hosting is exactly the same as their Web Hosting product, except that WordPress is auto-installed.
+SiteGround’s WordPress Hosting is exactly the same as their Web Hosting plans, except that WordPress is auto-installed.
 They are a WordPress host first across all their plans.

 WooCommerce Hosting Plan

-SiteGround’s WooCommerce Hosting is exactly the same as their Web Hosting product, except that WordPress and the WooCommerce plugin is auto-installed.
+SiteGround’s WooCommerce Hosting is exactly the same as their Web Hosting product, except that WordPress and the WooCommerce plugin are auto-installed.

 Cloud Hosting Plan

 SiteGround offers a scalable web hosting service in the cloud.
-I’ve explained Cloud Hosting here, but it basically means that you pay per server use rather than for a server allocation.
+In simple terms, cloud hosting allows you to pay per server use rather than for a server allocation.

 SiteGround uses Google Cloud for its cloud hosting plan.
-This means that you use SiteGround’s backend and get their support, but your website will actually live on Google’s servers (the same ones that run Google.com and YouTube.com).
+You use SiteGround’s backend and get their support, but your website lives on Google’s servers (the same ones that run Google.com and YouTube.com).

-With this product, SiteGround competes directly with other cloud resellers like Cloudways (plans & pricing) and Kinsta (plans & pricing).
-The service is highly competitive price-wise.
-The choice mainly comes down to backend tools and advanced support options.
+With this product, SiteGround competes directly with other cloud resellers like Cloudways and Kinsta.
+The service is highly competitive price-wise, so the choice mainly comes down to backend tools and advanced support options.

 Reseller Hosting Plan

 SiteGround offers a suite of Reseller Hosting plans that are structured similarly to their web hosting product.
-I’ve explained Reseller Hosting here, but it’s basically a way for anyone (usually small agencies) to sell hosting under their own brand, but with SiteGround’s backend.
+I’ve explained Reseller Hosting here, but it’s a way for anyone to sell hosting under their own brand but with SiteGround’s backend.

 SiteGround competes well with other reseller plans, though every hosting reseller will have to balance support, performance, and profit margins.
 SiteGround operates at a higher price point, which can limit reseller margins, but also alleviate support needs.